 As stated above, deep sleep is when your body restores itself physically.
 The vast majority of human growth hormone (95%) is actually produced at this time.
 Something many people don’t realize is that you don’t actually get stronger at the gym or when you’re exercising.
 Your muscles break down while you’re working out, then they are built back up again during deep sleep.
 Getting enough deep sleep is essential for maximizing potential gains from your training that day.

-Any efforts you can make to improve your overall sleep behavior will tend to benefit your deep sleep as well.
+Any efforts you can make to improve your overall sleep behavior will tend to benefit your deep sleep.
 The most basic thing to do is simply spend more time in bed.
-Here are 45 tips for better sleep, as well as some suggestions from the National Sleep Foundation.
+Here are 45 tips for a good night’s sleep, as well as some suggestions from the National Sleep Foundation.

 In general, deep sleep usually consists of 15-25% of most adults’ total time asleep.
 So to reiterate the point above, when our members log in the WHOOP Journal that they sleep in their own bed (as opposed to somewhere else), on average they get 15 additional minutes of total sleep, with 3 minutes of that (20%) being deep sleep (labeled SWS in the chart below)–a proportional increase in deep sleep along the lines of what should be expected.